-Hunt includes: Professional guide service (2X1), accommodations (Arctic Oven and/or Wall tents), all meals, use of equipment, transportation in the field, trophy field preparation, and field care of trophy game meat.
+Hunt includes: Professional guide service (2X1), accommodations (Arctic Oven tent), all meals and beverages, use of equipment, trophy field care, and field care of trophy game meat.

-Hunt does not include: Before and after hunt expenses, commercial airfare, air charter service, license and tags, hotel, rental vehicle (optional), expediting trophy/meat (unless donated), and gratuity.
+Hunt does not include: Before and after hunt expenses, commercial airfare, air charter service, Alaska hunting license, game locking tags, hotel, meals, shipping of trophy/meat, taxidermy service, and gratuity.

 Click for larger photos.